gvwilson/teachtogether.tech/_chapters_en/online.md

 different factors affecting the success or otherwise of online
 communities:

-- **Business:**
+Business:
-  customer loyalty, brand management, extrinsic motivation.
+: customer loyalty, brand management, extrinsic motivation.

-- **Psychology:**
+Psychology:
-  sense of community, intrinsic motivation.
+: sense of community, intrinsic motivation.

-- **Sociology:**
+Sociology:
-  group identity, physical community, social capital, collective action.
+: group identity, physical community, social capital, collective action.

-- **Computer Science:**
+Computer Science:
-  technological implementation.
+: technological implementation.

 Which of these perspectives most closely corresponds to your own?
 Which are you least aligned with?